 While adult social care is overseen by the county council so that people who are well enough can go back to their own homes, but with short-term support, those who need longer-term support might need to be moved into care homes and the council works with other health partners for that.

 Executive director of Adult Social Care and Public Health at Gloucestershire County Council, Sarah Scott, described it as a “complex situation”.

 Jamie Webb, a registered manager at Crossroads Care – which helps people return home after being in hospital – said the sector is struggling with understaffing as the current staffing levels doesn’t allow the hospitals to “increase those packages of care”.

 Issues such as prolonged ambulance waits and understaffing have led to poor care which has impacted on the lives of patients.
 Every patient is entitled to quality care and when this is not provided and they suffer avoidable pain, injury, complications or death, hospital negligence claims can be made.

-Our hospital negligence solicitors who are experts in NHS claims have been able to win hugely satisfying settlement amounts for patients over the years and have the expertise to help you with your claims.
+Our solicitors who are experts in hospital claims have been able to win hugely satisfying settlement amounts for patients over the years and have the expertise to help you with your claims.